 Over 180 children participated in the Summer Lunch Program with the help of 12 church partners and many volunteers.
 10,041 USDA meals (breakfast & lunch) were delivered to 5 community lunch sites by Lakota Child Nutrition.

 Due to COVID-19 constraints in 2020, volunteers were unable to assist with the lunches and were required to maintain social distancing.
 Instead, volunteers put together weekly children activity packs, groceries were provided to the children and their families, popsicles and other snack items were provided to enjoy and adult lunches were given at many of the sites.
 Some volunteers were even able to assist children with reading and writing while maintaining physical distance.
-As a result of this year's modified program, over 250 children and their families were served by Faith Alliance volunteers!
+As a result of the modified program, over 250 children and their families were served by Faith Alliance volunteers!

 For more information or to volunteer, contact:

-Cathy Borders, Outreach Coordinator, at email@example.com
+Cathy Borders, Director of Outreach, at firstname.lastname@example.org